Summer 2016--Gearing Up for our Midterm Report

 FW_ ACOTE Action on Annual Report.pdf

-The college will need to respond to three recommendations in a Follow Up Report due October 15, 2015 and to all four recommendations in the Midterm Report due October 2017.
-Congratulations to all!!
+- The college will respond to three recommendations in a Follow Up Report due October 15, 2015 and to all four recommendations in a Midterm Report due October 2017.

-January 2015: President Martinez Presents to ACCJC at the January 7, 2015 Meeting
+January 2015: President Martinez Presents to ACCJC at January 7, 2015 Meeting

-President Martinez gave testimony on behalf of Santa Ana College at the public session of the January 7, 2015
+- President Erlinda Martinez gave testimony on behalf of Santa Ana College at the public session of the January 7, 2015

 Fall 2014: External Evaluation Site Visit October 6-9, 2014